Manage existing portals

 In the New Security Role window, enter the role name.

-Set the privileges for all the entities used in your portal.
+Set the privileges for all the tables used in your portal.

 When you have finished configuring the security role, on the toolbar, select Save and Close.